Long Term Care Ombudsman

 - Promotes community involvement through volunteer opportunities

-- Long-term care ombudsmen efforts are summarized in the National Ombudsman Reporting System (Click here for current NORS data) to include the number of facilities visited, the types of complaints handled and the kinds of complaints filed with ombudsmen.
+- Long-term care ombudsmen efforts are summarized in the National Ombudsman Reporting System - current NORS data to include the number of facilities visited, the types of complaints handled, and the kinds of complaints filed with ombudsmen.
 Data has been collected since 1996 and gives a good picture of the extent of ombudsman activities nationally and in every state.

 This Ombudsman program infographic has been created to give a brief overview of the work Ombudsman programs do and the impact they have around the nation.
-View and download the printable infographic infographic here.
+View and download the printable infographic.

 Long Term Care Ombudsman (LTCO) promotes quality of care and quality of life in nursing homes and assisted living facilities.
-Trained program staff receives and investigates complaints, advocates for resident rights, monitors facilities, educates nursing home staff and other professionals regarding long term care issues including awareness of elder abuse.
+Trained program staff receives and investigates complaints, advocates for resident rights, monitor facilities, educate nursing home staff and other professionals regarding long term care issues including awareness of elder abuse.
 Trained volunteers are needed to support the activities of this program.
 Call 410-396-3144 to volunteer.